pieberrykinnie/second-year-guide/2-recommended-course-plans.md

 |CS + Stats Joint|Yes|Yes|No|Yes|Yes|Yes|
 |Data Science|No|Yes|No|Yes|Yes|Yes|

-### COMP Options

-You also have other COMP options you can try, if you've already completed some core in Summer or have credits to spare:

-- COMP 2600 (Technical Communication in Computer Science): Offered in Winter, this course teaches you the tools and techniques necessary to be an effective communicator in Computer Science.
-If the programming standards you learned in first year aren't enough to convince you, being able to communicate well beats being able to code fast every time!
-You also learn genuinely useful, job-applicable tools such as Git, static site generators, and OpenAPI.
-- COMP 1002 + 1006 (Introduction to Tools and Techniques in Computer Science): You learn useful tools that you probably wish you knew in first year, if you haven't taken these courses already.
-They're worth only 3 credits altogether.
-You can peep at the textbook [here](https://toolsntechniques.ca/)!
-- COMP 2002 + 2006 (Tools and Techniques in Computer Scinece): The latest iteration of these also 1.5 crs lab courses had you explore Python, Lisp, C and Go as programming languages and comparing and contrasting them to Java.
-Diversity in knowledge means more resume bullet points and makes you a better computer scientist!
-- COMP 1600 (Navigating Your Digital World): If you haven't taken this already in first year, it is a good overview on how digitalization has shaped our world.
-As you're furthering your education to become a well-rounded computer scientist, you should be aware of the effect your field has on humanity at large.
-This course is also a spiritual precursor to COMP 4620, a mandatory course you'll have to take in the future.
-- COMP 3490 (Computer Graphics 1): While this course normally requires COMP 2452, another alternative prerequisite path is COMP 2140 + any MATH 2XXX course.
-If you're interested in Graphics, consider doing a second-year MATH course in Fall and taking this Winter!
-- Any other courses you have the prerequisites for and are interested in!

-If you did COMP 2140 in Summer, depending on whether you do COMP 2080 early in the same Summer or Fall, you may also have a crack at COMP 3030 in Fall and COMP 3170 in Winter.

 ### Electives

-Outside of COMP courses, you can also begin thinking about electives and minors to supplement your degree.
+Outside of COMP courses, you should also begin thinking about electives and minors to supplement your degree.
 We have a lot to say on this; refer to [Elective and Minors](./3-electives-and-minors.md) for the full detail.

 However, do make sure that, in your first **60 credit hours**, you complete a 3 crs W (Writing) course.
 This is mandatory.
 If you haven't already done it in first year, take it in Summer if you can't fit it into our suggested schedule.